angular-schule/website-articles/blog/2017-12-pure-immutable-operations/README.md

 console.log(newState); // {prop1: "test1", prop2: "test2", prop3: "CHANGED!"}
 ```

-But we can also change one or more properties by using the spread operator (`...`):
+However, we can also change one or more properties by using the Object Spread Operator (`...`):

 ```ts
 const state = {